nlpathak/ECE-143-Team4/README.md

 ## Web Server
 To launch the web server you must have [docker](https://docs.docker.com/desktop/) and [docker-compose](https://docs.docker.com/compose/) installed on your machine.

-Once installed, to build the containers you need to be in the root directory and type:
+Once installed, to build the containers you need to be in the WebInterface directory where the docker-compose.yml file is located and type:

 `docker-compose up --build`